alanbchristie/ansible-role-PySimple/README.md

     # the default is the author's image on Docker Hub.
     image: docker.io/alanbchristie/pysimple

-    # The image tag, typiclaly 'latest'.
+    # The image tag, typically 'latest'.
-    # Alternative tags include '2019.1' and,
+    # Alternative tags include '2019.3' and,
     # for ARM-based deployments, 'arm32v7-latest'
     image_tag: latest